Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Anchoring hardware like windlasses, chocks, rollers, and cleats

-- Handrails, grabrails, and stantion bases
+- Handrails, grabrails, and station bases

 This also assumes that there’s nothing wrong with the surface in question.
 There will usually be some issues to work out before painting.
 If there are any cosmetic or structural issues with the fiberglass, fix them now.
-Likewise, if there have been leaks and you need to fix any part of the core, it’s best to take care of it before the painting.
+Likewise, if there have been leaks and you need to fix any part of the core, it’s best to take care of it before painting.

-The primer can be sprayed, rolled, or painted on with a brush.
+The damp epoxy primer can be sprayed, rolled, or painted on with a brush.
 The key, though, is to get it as even and level as possible.
 It might require two or three coats of primer to get the best results.
 Lightly sand between coats and remove all sanding residue.

 The primer will be allowed to cure and then sanded down for the final paint job.
 Any imperfections in the finish coat should be sorted out before the final layers go on.